SVG to MSDF Converter

 VR Use Case

 Textures can go as low as 128×128 and still maintain sharpness on less complex UI elements.
-This is very useful for VR where HUDs may sit very close to the camera and standard textures would visibly degrade.
+This is very useful for VR where our HUDs may sit very close to the camera.

 In-Engine Shader